 - Nine or more credit hours of postgraduate education courses

-Two or more years of experience working in a nursing program of an accredited institution within the past five years may substitute for the added academic requirements of the CNE.
+Two or more years of experience working in a nursing program at an accredited institution within the past five years may substitute for the added academic requirements of the CNE.

 Nurse Educator Job Outlook and Salary

 The outlook for nurse educators can be summed up in one word: growth.
-The U.S. Bureau of Labor Statistics (BLS) reports that the 2017 average salary for nurse educators was $71,260; for nurse educators in general medical or surgical hospitals, $89,390; and for nurse educators in specialty (except psychiatric and substance abuse) hospitals, $96,170.
+The U.S. Bureau of Labor Statistics (BLS) reports that demand for postsecondary teachers, including nurse educators, is forecast to grow by 11% between 2018 and 2028, which is much faster than the average growth projection for all other occupations.
+The BLS further reports that as of May 2018, the median salary for nurse educators was $73,490; for nurse educators in general medical or surgical hospitals, $123,760; and for nurse educators in psychiatric and substance abuse hospitals, $94,380.